jfrog/research/vulnerabilities/qemu-rce-xray-520621.md

 ---
 description: CVE-2023-1601 Medium severity.
-A heap overflow in QEMU can allow an authenticated network attacker to perform remote code execution
+A heap overflow in QEMU can allow an authenticated network attacker to perform a VM escape
 title: QEMU Heap-Overflow RCE
 date_published: "2023-05-23"
 last_updated: "2023-05-23"